gallexi/darray/README.md

 ```
 where the container is a struct, you have to use that weird psudo-template `#define` statement, and data access requires typing out `arr.data[i]` and `p_arr->data[i]` everywhere.
 This implementation certainly has some advantages, but it doesn't look or feel like the random access data structure we are used to as C programmers.

 Being able to allocate a darray and use it just like a built-in array comes with **huge** benefits.
 We don't have to think about unfamiliar container syntax, so we can just focus on our data.
-With darrays, we C programmers get to keep our beautiful bracket operator syntax **and** we get to use functions that let us, push, resize, get the container length, etc. like our C++ brothers get to.
+With darrays, we C programmers get to keep our beautiful bracket operator syntax **and** get to use functions that let us, push, resize, get the container length, etc. like our C++ brothers get to.

 ### Speed (づ ￣ ³￣)づ
 Arrays are great because they are lightning fast.
 Darrays are regular old arrays under the hood so all the optimization you get from built-in arrays is automatically pulled into darrays.
 The library ships with a set of performance tests so you can see how darrays perform in relation to built-in arrays and std::vector.